Type your search terms and pause for instant results.

 Shay Café is located at Le Vele Plaza, adjacent to the Saltmills.
 The restaurant specializes in coffees and teas that may be either hot or iced, and basic breakfast and lunch dishes.
 Onsite is both outdoor seating in the tranquil courtyard at the plaza, and indoor with air conditioning.

 Graceway Gourmet supermarket in Grace Bay features a prepared foods, bakery, and coffee section, which serves coffee, teas, and baked goods that include donuts, muffins, pastries, cookies, Danishes, croissants, and eclairs.
 Graceway Gourmet also can create custom smoothies, with a great range of fruits and vegetables to work from.

 Providenciales doesn’t have any international branded coffee shops.
 On Grand Turk, the Grand Turk Cruise Center has a Starbucks, yet there are no other Starbucks, Dunkin’ Donuts, Krispy Kreme, or Costa anywhere else in the Turks and Caicos.

 The Turks and Caicos has a local coffee roaster, TCI Coffee Roasters, which is based on the island of Providenciales.
 Specializing in gourmet blends, their products are offered in many shops and boutiques on Providenciales.
 Choose from a wide array of light, medium, dark, and decaffeinated blends.
 TCI Coffee Roasters only uses organic and sustainably sourced beans, which have the green ‘Rain Forest and Bird Friendly’ certification.

-Unlike some other Caribbean destinations such as Jamaica and the Dominican Republic, coffee isn’t raised in the Turks and Caicos, and all beans that are roasted here are imported.
+Unlike some other Caribbean destinations such as Jamaica and the Dominican Republic, coffee isn’t grown in the Turks and Caicos, and all beans that are roasted here are imported.

 Breakfast and Brunch